ipspace/blog/content/posts/2018/12/segment-routing-anyone.md

 ---
 date: 2018-12-10 09:17:00+01:00
 tags:
-- MPLS
-- IPv6
+- SR-MPLS
-- segment routing
+- SRv6
 title: Segment Routing Anyone?
 url: /2018/12/segment-routing-anyone/
+sr-mpls_tag: intro
+srv6_tag: rant
 ---
 One of my readers listened to a podcast where a \$vendor described how they found another use case for ~~source routing~~ IPv6 segment routing (SR): 5G networks... and wondered whether SR made a comeback or is about to.